mhutch/mhutch.github.io/_posts/2010-02-01-iterator-based-microthreading.md

 ---
-tags:
-- programming languages
-- gaming
-- mono
-- catchup2010
-- microthreading
+tags: [ programming languages, gaming, mono, catchup2010, microthreading ]
 layout: journal
 title: Iterator-based Microthreading
 created: 1265004319
+redirect_from:
-redirect_from: /node/178
+- /node/178
+- /journal/2010/02/01/iteratorbased_microthreading
 ---
 Back in May, I was wrapping PhyreEngine and porting the samples to C#.
 To extend one of them and demonstrate some of the capabilities of C#, [Miguel](http://tirania.org/blog) and I decided to use simple iterator-based microthreading, which simulates multithreading but with many microthreads within a single real thread.
 [Unity](http://unity3d.com)> does something like it in their game engine too.
 It enables you to use a very imperative style of coding, as if using a single dedicated thread for each, but without anywhere near the overhead of real threads.<!--break-->

 Here's the usage example we came up initially with that drove my design of the microthread scheduler:

 ```csharp
 public class Enemy1